-Types of Warehouses
+Types of warehouses

-- An FBA Warehouse type is associated with products that are stored at an Amazon Fulfillment Center.
+Is associated with products that are stored at an Amazon Fulfillment Center.

-- An Interim Warehouse represents inventory that is in-transit between tow warehouses, like a Normal warehouse and an FBA Warehouse.
+Represents inventory that is in-transit between two warehouses, like between a Normal warehouse and an FBA Warehouse.
 This means that when shipping a product from your Normal warehouse to an FBA center, SellerCloud will track your shipment by placing it in the Interim warehouse.
-When SellerCloud is notified by Amazon that the shipment has been received, the inventory will transfer into the FBA warehouse.
+When SellerCloud is notified by Amazon that the shipment has been received, the inventory will automatically transfer into the FBA warehouse.

-- A DropShip Warehouse type is typically used for vendor feeds.
+Is typically used for vendor feeds.
 Inventory in the dropship warehouse will not be included in weighted average calculations for average cost.

-Sellable and Unsellable
+Sellable and unsellable warehouses

 - Warehouse is marked as Sellable - All inventory in that warehouse may be sold, provided that the individual products' selling criteria are met.